tapjs/async-hook-domain/README.md

 ### d.destroy() Function

 Call to destroy the domain.
+This removes it from the system entirely, assigning any outstanding ids to its parent, if it has one, or leaving them uncovered if not.

+This is called implicitly when the domain's last covered execution context is destroyed, since at that point, the domain is unreachable anyway.